Last Updated on February 1, 2023 by Jada Glover

 - Spray and wipes: You’ll want to buy perineum spray to help in the healing process.
 Also, buy witch hazel wipes just in case you get hemorrhoids and need to use them.

 - Baby wrap: After the first couple of weeks with your new baby at home, you will be ready to move around and do a few things around the house.
 A baby wrap is a perfect solution to be more mobile and keep baby comforted and soothed.
 Your new baby wants nothing more than to be close to you, so wrap him/her up and enjoy your mobility!
 Just remember not to overdo it because your body is still trying to heal itself.

 I hope this list of essentials helps as you stock up on things you may need as a new mama before your baby arrives!
-Be sure to read my other post about healing your body after having your baby here.
+Be sure to read my other post about 10 Tips for Healing Your Body After a Baby.

 Are there other must-haves on your list for bringing your new baby home?
 Drop them in the comments below- we’d love to hear your thoughts!

 Although breastfeeding is natural, it does not come easily to most moms (trust me, I know firsthand).
 Sign up for the Milkology Online Breastfeeding Course, which has been trusted by thousands of moms just like you.
 Be empowered and prepared to breastfeed successfully when your baby arrives.
 Click here to learn more.